← All articles

 The problem is that you lack a system that takes someone from interest to conversation to customer.

-In this post, you will get a simple, practical setup for B2B lead generation in 2026.
-It is designed for Norwegian companies that want a steady stream of qualified inquiries.
+In this post you get a simple, practical setup for B2B lead generation in 2026.
+It is built for companies that want a steady stream of qualified enquiries.

 First: What is a "good" B2B lead?

-A good lead is not “someone who filled out a form”.
+A good lead is not "someone who filled in a form".

 A good B2B lead is a person who: